 - Dynamic lighting adaptation

-- Precise shade mapping across various undertones
+- Precision shade mapping across diverse undertones

 From Novelty Feature to Core Commerce Driver